CS3398-Mutants-WeGood/Motion-Capture-App/README.md

 ![Example screenshot](https://i.pinimg.com/originals/28/76/5b/28765baa8d8def1e6efb9b9425347ae6.jpg)

 ## Technologies
-* Arduino
+* Arduino IDE
+* SparkFun Razor IMU M0 https://www.sparkfun.com/products/14001
+* Open-Source Sensor Fusion Algorithm
+* iOS developer tools and libraries (Xcode --> CoreBluetooth)

 ## Setup
 Connect the arduino to the object you're looking to record, after recording the movement you can view the data on the app or upload it to another repository.
+Then you can use this data to create a 3D visualization.
 `
 ## Features
 List of features ready and TODOs for future development
 * GUI: Basic GUI for the App
 * CLOUD SAVER: Lets a user store the information to the cloud for future use
 * RECORD: Lets the user start recording and stop recording the movment of the sensor
+* Unity/Matlab Integration

 To-do list:
 * Get fimiliar with the development tools to start making the app
+* Get Xcode installed on a virtual box on all the Windows machine
+* Create the basic user interface
+* Get the app connected to a bluetooth module
+* Receiving and Saving the sensor data to files locally

 ## Status
 Project is: _in progress_